RegressionAndOtherStoriesJulia/ROSStanPluto.jl/README.md

 To (locally) use this project, do the following:

-Select and download ROSStanPluto.jl from [StanJulia on Github](https://github.com/StanJulia/), e.g.:
+Select and download ROSStanPluto.jl from [StanJulia on Github](https://github.com/StanJulia/), e.g. to clone it to the `~/.julia/dev/ROSStanPluto` directory:
 ```Julia
 $ git clone https://github.com/StanJulia/ROSStanPluto.jl ~/.julia/dev/ROSStanPluto
 $ cd ROSStanPluto.jl # Move to the downloaded directory